 All applicants shall submit scores from the General Tests of the Graduate Record Examinations.
 Further, applicants to any of the PhD programs housed in Mathematics are required to submit scores on the Subject Test of the GRE (in Mathematics), and this is encouraged also for applicants to the MS programs.
 Be Aware: Typically, the GRE Subject test is admistered in October with a registration deadline in September.

-International students whose native language is not English must pass a TOEFL (Test of English as a Foreign Language).
-Recommended scores are at least 600 (paper based) or 250 (computer based) or 96 (internet based).
-The internet based score is preferred by us, and we consider all four parts of the test.
-Exemption: Applicants who have been enrolled as students in the US for a year or more are exempted from taking the TOEFL exam.
+International students whose native language is not English must pass a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+Recommended TOEFL scores are at least 600 (paper based) or 250 (computer based) or 96 (internet based).
+The internet TOEFL based score is preferred by us, and we consider all four parts of the test.
+Exemption: Applicants who have been enrolled as students in the US for a year or more are exempted from taking the TOEFL / IELTS exam.

 All applications are handled through the Graduate Studies Office of Georgia Tech.
 Please refer to this site for application forms, instructions, application's FAQ, as well as a wealth of other information and useful resources about Georgia Tech and Atlanta.
 [Please be aware that the system will let you enter your application even after the nominal application deadline.]